Broccoli vs Spinach - Health impact and Nutrition Comparison

 Health Impact

 When it comes to maximal nutritional availability, both broccoli and spinach are preferred to be consumed raw.
 However, due to their bioavailability, they often cause bloating and gas.
-This is mostly due to the gut microflora activity benefiting in a positive aspect to our gut health (1, 2).
+(1, 2).

 Broccoli and spinach have a wide range of qualities beneficial for maintaining a healthy and active body.
-From these are the following:
+These are the following:

 - Cancer prevention (3, 4)